 The arch of your foot forms by the time you are 7 to 8 years old.
 Injury, age, and other health conditions can alter the structure of the arch; lack of physical activity can actually create weakness in the muscles of the foot, lower leg, thigh, and trunk.
 These changes can affect your lower leg and is often why beginner runners experience shin splints.

-Strengthening your foot important.
+Strengthening your feet is important.
 An excellent exercise is using your toes to pull a towel on the floor closer to your foot while sitting.
 This helps to strengthen the arch muscles.
 Stronger arch muscles ensure the arch works more effectively.

 Foot orthotics (ie, arch supports) may be prescribed by your doctor or physical therapist if you pronate or require additional support for low arches.
 Alternatively, orthotics help with high arches by helping the foot absorb more shock and decrease stress.The use of orthotics should be prescribed by a medical professional.